Last Updated on : 2025-07-15 08:21:23download

 4 | 15 | |||||

-5 | End time | Unsigned integer Data is four bytes long, stored in big-endian format. |
+5 | End time | 4-byte unsigned integer in big endian |

-Example: 999-999-999 (Unix timestamp) = 0x3B9AC9FF (hex) If the validity is permanent, the end time is `0x72BC9B7F`. |
+Example: 999-999-999 (Unix timestamp) = 0x3B9AC9FF (hex) If the validity is permanent, the end time is 0x72BC9B7F. |

 3B | ||